OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Theoretical Analysis

 \subsection{OBCache Objective Function}

-As demonstrated in~\Secref{sec:method-formulation} and~\Secref{sec:method-connection}, we formulate the saliency score for a candidate key-value token as~\Eqref{eq:obj_raw}, which is the \textit{pruning-induced eviction error} within a \textit{perturbation window} for query positions $w$ through $s$:
+As demonstrated in~\Secref{sec:method-formulation} and~\Secref{sec:method-connection}, we formulate the saliency score for a candidate key-value token in~\Eqref{eq:obj_raw} and~\Eqref{eq:eviction_p_window}, which is the \textit{pruning-induced eviction error} within a \textit{perturbation window} for query positions $w$ through $s$:

-In what follows, we let $\rmO_{i,j} = \rva_i \rmV_{:,j}$ denote the \(j\)-th feature element in the \(i\)-th row vector of the attention output matrix $\rmO$, where $\rva_i$ is the \(i\)-th row vector of the attention weight matrix.
-The squared Frobenius norm objective in~\Eqref{eq:obj_raw_app} can be explicitly decomposed into a summation form across all element-wise squared error:
+In what follows, we decompose the objective $\gL$ into element-wise form.
+We let $\rmO_{i,j} = \rva_i \rmV_{:,j}$ denote the \(j\)-th feature element in the \(i\)-th row vector of the attention output matrix $\rmO$, where $\rva_i$ is the \(i\)-th row vector of the attention weight matrix.
+The squared Frobenius norm objective in~\Eqref{eq:obj_raw_app} can be explicitly decomposed into a summation form across all element-wise squared errors: